lnis-uofu/OpenFPGA/docs/source/tutorials/getting_started/shell_shortcuts.rst

 OpenFPGA shortcuts
 ------------------

-OpenFPGA provides bash/zsh shell-based shortcuts to perform all essential functions and navigating through the directories.
+OpenFPGA provides `bash`/`zsh` shell-based shortcuts to perform all essential functions and navigate through the directories.
 Go to the OpenFPGA directory and source ``openfpga.sh``

 .. code-block:: bash

    cd ${OPENFPGA_PATH} && source openfpga.sh

 .. note::
-    The OpenFPGA shortcuts are designed to work with only bash based shells. e.g. bash/zsh/fish etc.
+    The OpenFPGA shortcut works with only a bash-like shell. e.g., `bash`/`zsh`/`fish,` etc.

 Shortcut Commands
 ^^^^^^^^^^^^^^^^^

-Once the ``openfpga.sh`` script is sourced, you can run any of the following commands directly in the terminal.
+Once the ``openfpga.sh`` script is sourced, you can run any following commands directly in the terminal.

 .. option:: list-tasks